google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/fusionTutorial/createMapDB.rst.txt

       .. note::

-         **Note:** As per Google's terms of service, you may need to purchase a Maps for Business license if you are deploying your application in an internal environment.
+         As per Google's terms of service, you may need to purchase a Maps for Business license if you are deploying your application in an internal environment.

       Deploying the Google Base Map involves adding it when you build your map database.

-      .. rubric:: To build your map database to include the Google Base Map
+      .. rubric:: To build your map database to include the Google Base Map:

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.